 A. Excused absences - These include absences for 1) Personal illness, 2) Urgent reasons (Serious illness or death in the immediate family), 3) Emergency medical or dental attention, 4) Absences approved in advance by the main office (Educational Trips), 5) Authorized religious holidays.
 B. Make-Up Work - Students may receive credit for work missed for the above reasons, provided it is made up satisfactorily and within a reasonable time.
-It is the student's responsibility to contact teachers after an absence to arrange for make-up work or to pick it up in the homework boxes located in the front hall.
+It is the student's responsibility to contact teachers after an absence to arrange for make-up work.